Belphe13/CineML-Perfect-Human/README.md

 # CineML: Perfect Human

+This project is done in the Digital + Media studio class DM-7102 Stuio/Sem 2, under the guidance from professors Adela Goldbard, Alejandro Borsani and Mark Cetilia at Rhode Island School of Design.

 Through the process of training with StyleGAN2, I look into a 13-min short film in Black and White [The Perfect Human](https://www.youtube.com/watch?v=XqQeSf24phU) directed by Jørgen Leth in 1967 and re-examine the idea of Perfect Human that was previous portrayed as a middle class Danish couple performing everyday rituals.

+Later this remake of computer generated moving images are transformed from a digital recreation to an analog artifect of celluoids, which is eventually played on a 16mm film projector as a film installation.

+## Who is the Perfect Human?
+What does it mean to be human?
+Or perfect?
+What qualities does a human hold?
+Does it represent a particular race?
+Sex?
+Sexuality?
+Ideology?
+Or cultural representation?

 ## Why Perfect Human?

 To some extent, every film is stagged.
 The original film of The Perfect Human by Leth was too obviously staged in a boundless space.
+It was filming about a middle-class Danish couple perforing everyday rituals as if they are subjects in a zoom.
+The film itself examines human behavior in a "suave, pseudo-scientific" way.

-It is an unrealistic environment to portray the non-existing perfect human.
+It is an unrealistic environment to portray the non-existing perfect human in a bright demonstration room with dissection lights.
 White background successfully situates the concept of perfect human far from the reality.

+To better contextualize the work, the year of release (1967) is also parallel with the prevalence of color TV in the 1960s and educational films that are used for various purposes.

+Also a side note: The Perfect Human premiered at the Carlton cinema and was shown before Jean-Luc Godard's La Chinoise.

+## Why Machine Learning?
 And the reason I intentionally choose the 360p low-resolution video found on YouTube is to create an ambiguous and abstract remake that complicates the contested notion of perfect human.
-The computer-generated fakes also played a crucial part of generalizing what perfect human means.
+The computer-generated fakes also played a crucial part in generalizing what perfect human means.

+I intend to challenge the concept of the perfect human with the intervention of GAN, in this case, StyleGAN2, which is commonly used for producing an unlimited number of portraits of fake human faces.

 ## Pre-processing of the Dataset